 Another important thing to remember when using Amibroker is that a trading system is only as good as the data you’re using.

 It is essential to use high quality, clean stock data.
 Otherwise you will end up with a flawed trading system that will lose money in real trading.
-I use the services at Norgate Premium Data and am very happy, especially with the new historical constituents database which comes with the Alpha program.
+I use the services at Norgate Premium Data and am very happy, especially with the new historical constituents database which comes with the new NDU program.
 You can get a free trial of the service here.

 AFL in my courses